Cloud Server Using Nextcloud¶

 - Throughout this document we will assume that you are root, or that you can be by using sudo.

-- We are using an example domain of "yourdomain.com" throughout this document.
+- We are using an example domain of "yourdomain.com" in the configuration.

 If you are in charge of a server environment for a large (or even a small) company, you may be tempted by cloud applications.
 Doing things in the cloud can free up your own resources for other things, but there is a downside to this, and that is the loss of control of your company's data.
 If the cloud application is compromised, so too may be your company's data.